Maximizing Stochastic Monotone Submodular Functions: Proofs

-In this section we show that the myopic policy described in the previous section has a better approximation ratio if the matroid is uniform.

-\begin{theorem} Consider the adaptive myopic policy that at each step selects an element with the maximum marginal value, conditioned on the realized value of the previously chosen elements.
-Over uniform matroids, the approximation ratio of this policy compared to the optimal adaptive policy is $\efac$. \end{theorem}

-The proof presented here is similar to the proof of Kleinberg~et~al.\cite{KleinbergPR04} for submodular set functions.
-The main technical difficulty in our case is that the optimal adaptive policy here is a random set whose distribution depends on the realized values of the elements of $\A$.
+\begin{proof}{Proof of Theorem~\ref{thm:uniform}:} This proof is similar to the proof of~\cite{KleinbergPR04} for submodular set functions.
+The main technical difficulty in proving our claim is that the optimal adaptive policy here is a random set whose distribution depends on the realized values of the elements of $\A$.

-\begin{proof} Let $P$ denote the (random) set chosen by an optimal adaptive policy.
-Also, denote the marginal value of the $t$-th element chosen by the myopic policy by $\Delta_t$, i.e.,
+Let $P$ denote the (random) set chosen by an optimal adaptive policy.
+Also, denote the marginal value of the $t$-th element chosen by the myopic policy by $\Delta_t$, i.e., $\Delta_t = F(S_t) - F(S_{t-1}).$ Now consider a realization $s_t$ of $S_t$.
+Because $F$ is stochastic monotone submodular, we have